Career choice motivated by desire to help others avoid tragedy

 As I am working in multinational organisations, ensuring communication is effective has a big impact on HSE success.
 I am therefore looking to enhance my communication skills, and this encompasses learning new languages,

-Having attained graduate status of IOSH I am also working on upgrading this to Chartered.
+Having attained Certified membership of IOSH I am also working on upgrading this to Chartered.

 What are your long-term career aspirations?